 Walk down the hill to the Imperial Hotel and continue past to the hotel along the South West Coast Path.
 Postcode: TQ1 2DS

-A high stone wall blocks your view of the sea on the right but you will come to a break in the wall and find steps leading down to a series of grassed terraces.
-It is worth walking down the steps to the little rocky beach and jetty at the bottom which is secluded and a popular sunbathing and swimming spot with clean, clear water.
+A high stone wall blocks your view of the sea on the right but you will come to a break in the wall.
+Steps lead down to a series of grassed terraces.
+It is worth walking down to the little rocky beach and jetty at the bottom.
+This is a secluded and popular sunbathing and swimming spot with clean, clear water.
 These steps are steep so not recommended for people with mobility problems.
 When the tide is out you can walk around the beach to the left where you will find a little cave.
-Be careful of falling rocks as the cliffs along this coastline are constantly eroding and wear sturdy footwear.
+Be careful of falling rocks as the cliffs along this coastline are constantly eroding.
+Wear sturdy footwear.

 Torre Abbey Sands

 You can see Torre Abbey Sands in the distance from the tower if you look towards the harbour.
 Postcode TQ2 6NY.
-At low tide this golden sandy beach in the heart of Torquay is very popular with young families and is perfect for buckets and spades.
+At low tide this golden sandy beach in the heart of Torquay is very popular with young families.
 The sea is shallow and dogs are banned from May to September.
-On the other side of the road behind the beach are a large selection of bars and restaurants with outdoor seats that are a sun trap even in the winter months.
+On the other side of the road behind the beach are a large selection of bars and restaurants.
+These have outdoor seats that are a sun trap even in the winter months.

-Well worth a visit, this beautiful rocky little beach is tucked downhill from a picturesque section of the South West Coast Path.
-It is a nice walk from Vane Tower with the prospect of a refreshing swim or paddle at the end.
-Postcode: TQ1 2JB.
-You can find the circular walk to Anstey’s cove on the walks page of this website.
-There is a car park at the top of the hill above the beach but the road leading to the car park is one way and can only be accessed from the Northern end.
-Take the Babbacombe Road and, as you pass the Palace Hotel on your right, you will see a sign pointing right to Anstey’s Cove.
-Turn into Anstey’s Cove Road and drive carefully along this narrow winding lane.
-You will shortly arrive at the car park on your right.
-Park up and make sure you remember to pay as car registration numbers are recorded by cameras.
+There is a car park at the top of the hill above the beach.
+However, the road leading to the car park is one way and can only be accessed from the Northern end.
+When you park make sure you remember to pay as car registration numbers are recorded by cameras.
 The path to the beach is opposite.
 Extensive quarrying has left Anstey’s Cove with a distinctive pointed rock sticking up like witch’s hat.
-There is a nice little café at the bottom of the hill and public toilets – both open during late Spring to early Autumn.
+There is a nice little café at the bottom of the hill and public toilets .
+These are open from Easter to early Autumn.
 It is possible to hire sun loungers, kayaks and paddleboards.
 Redgate beach, to the left, is now out of bounds because the cliffs are unstable.